Gather Me

 Gather Me is a 1971 album released by Melanie and featuring the US Billboard Hot 100 Singles Chart #1 song "Brand New Key" (a novelty hit which also reached the #1 chart position in Canada, New Zealand and Australia between November 1971 and March 1972).
 The album also features the singles "Some Day I'll Be a Farmer" and the Top 40 hit "Ring the Living Bell".
 The album was certified Gold in the U.S. and was arranged by Roger Kellaway.

+Reception

+In their review of the album, Billboard called it a "beautiful package... she is at her plaintive best with "Little Bit of Me."
+The imagery of "Baby Day" explores new depths of awareness."